For Support and Resources, click here.

 It’s wonderful to have that kind of overarching view of the whole project.
 It helps you sort through all the mounds of information and conflicting voices that are available to us when we have a crystal-clear vision of what the end is supposed to look and feel like, and who we want to be.

-The book A Thomas Jefferson Education Home Companion has some great resources for family organization, parent mentoring, building momschools, and lot of other powerful stuff.
-Some people find it the most helpful–particularly those who thrive in a very structured environment.
+It has some great resources for family organization, parent mentoring, building momschools, and lot of other powerful stuff.

 These, more than anything, will help you find answers to your questions as you go.
 There are lots of providers of mentoring to help you along, if you feel you should go that route.
 Building a community to support you is extremely valuable.
 But you can’t do it all, not at the same time.